-- L In the name of the Father and the Son and of the Holy Spirit. - C Amen. - L Our help is in the name of the Lord, - C who made heaven and earth.
-(Psalm 124:8) - L Who can discern his errors?
-Forgive my hidden faults. - C Keep your servant also from willful sins; may they not rule over me.
-(Psalm 19:12, 13) - L If You, O Lord, kept a record of sins, O Lord who could stand? - But with You there is forgiveness; therefore You are feared.
-(Psalm 130:3-4) - Let us, confess before God that we have sinned in thought, word, and deed, and as His people let us take refuge in His infinite mercy seeking His grace for the sake of Christ, saying: - C God, be merciful to me, a sinner, forgive us our sins, and lead us to everlasting life.
+In the name of the Father and the Son and of the Holy Spirit.
 Amen.

-(Luke 18:13)

-- L Almighty God, merciful Father, in Your holy Church, You daily and richly forgive us our sins and grant us new life through Your Spirit.
-Be in our midst, enliven our faith, and graciously receive our prayer and praise; through Your Son, Jesus Christ, our Lord. - C Amen.

-Introit Psalm 23; antiphon John 10:14, 15b

-L I am the good shepherd.
+Christ is risen!
+Alleluia!
+Christ is risen indeed!
+Alleluia!
+Our help is in the name of the Lord, who made heaven and earth.
+(Psalm 124:8) Who can discern his errors?
+Forgive my hidden faults.
+Keep your servant also from willful sins; may they not rule over me.
+(Psalm 19:12, 13) If You, O Lord, kept a record of sins, O Lord who could stand?
+But with You there is forgiveness; therefore You are feared.
+(Psalm 130:3-4) Let us, confess before God that we have sinned in thought, word, and deed, and as His people let us take refuge in His infinite mercy seeking His grace for the sake of Christ, saying: God, be merciful to me, a sinner, forgive us our sins, and lead us to everlasting life.
+Amen.
+(Luke 18:13 Almighty God, merciful Father, in Your holy Church, You daily and richly forgive us our sins and grant us new life through Your Spirit.
+Be in our midst, enliven our faith, and graciously receive our prayer and praise; through Your Son, Jesus Christ, our Lord.
+Amen.
+Intro oit Psalm 23; antiphon John 10:14, 15b C C L C I am the good shepherd.
 I know my own and my own know me, and I lay down my life for the sheep.

-C The Lord is my shepherd;

-I shall not want.

-L He makes me lie down in green pastures.
+The Lord is my shepherd; I shall not want.
+He makes me lie down in green pastures.
 He leads me beside still waters.

-C He restores my soul.
+He restores my soul.
 He leads me in paths of righteousness for his name's sake.

-- L Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me; your rod and your staff, they comfort me. - You prepare a table before me in the presence of my enemies; you anoint my head with oil; my cup overflows. - L Surely goodness and mercy shall follow me all the days of my life, and I shall dwell in the house of the Lord forever. - Glory be to the Father and to the Son and to the Holy Spirit; as it was in the beginning, is now, and will be forever.
-Amen. - L I am the good shepherd.
+Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me; your rod and your staff, they comfort me.
+You prepare a table before me in the presence of my enemies; you anoint my head with oil; my cup overflows.
+Surely goodness and mercy shall follow me all the days of my life, and I shall dwell in the house of the Lord forever.
+Glory be to the Father and to the Son and to the Holy Spirit; as it was in the beginning, is now, and will be forever.
+Amen.
+I am the good shepherd.
 I know my own and my own know me, and I lay down my life for the sheep.

-- L O Lord, C Have Mercy on us.

-- L O Christ, C Have Mercy on us.

-- L O Lord, C Have Mercy on us.
+Kyri e L L O Lord, C Have Mercy on us.
+O Christ, C Have Mercy on us.
+O Lord, C Have Mercy on us.

+Gloria in Excelsis ~ Glory to God in the Highest

+- L Glory to God in the highest, and peace to his people on earth. - Lord God, heavenly King, almighty God and Father: We worship You, we give You thanks, and we praise You for Your glory. - Lord Jesus Christ, only Son of the Father, You are Lord and God, You are the Lamb of God: - C Lord Jesus Christ, You take away the sin of the world; have mercy on us. - Lord Jesus Christ, You are seated at the right hand of the Father; and we ask you to graciously receive our prayer. - For You alone are the Holy One, You alone are the Lord, You alone are the Most High, Jesus Christ, with the Holy Spirit, in the glory of God the Father.
+Amen.